tamaragevorgyan/gettyimages-api/documentation/endpoints/lightbox/GetLightboxHeaders.md

 GetLightboxHeaders
 -------------
-The GetLightboxHeaders operation allows you to retrieve the Header data for multiple lightboxes.
+The GetLightboxHeaders operation allows you to retrieve the Header data for multiple lightboxes you own.

 ###Endpoint
 Use the following endpoint to access this operation: